VishnuKaranth/Task-Manager_Using_RESTAPI/README.md

-# Task-Manager_Using_RESTAPI

 # Task Management Application

 ## 📌 Project Overview
 This is a **Task Management Application** built using the **MERN stack** (MongoDB, ExpressJS, ReactJS, NodeJS).
 It allows users to manage their tasks efficiently with authentication, task categorization, and real-time updates.
+It also follows the principles of **RESTful API** for seamless communication between the frontend and backend.

 ## 🚀 Features
 - User Authentication (JWT-based login/signup)